tcet-opensource/documentation/docs/resources/workflows/external-workflow/external-workflow.md

 ```

 ## Creating a Pull Request
-As you keep pushing changes on your repository, it will start adding the commits it is ahead of main.
-To reflect these changes in the Organization, you need to create a **Pull Request** upon pushing all the changes done on your local.
+As you keep pushing changes on your repository, GitHub will start adding the number of commits you are ahead of main.
+To reflect these changes in the Organization, you need to create a **Pull Request** upon pushing all the changes done on your local by clicking on `Contribute`.

 ![Creating a pull request](pr.png)